TREE TRADE ALLIANCE

 Selecting optimal trees is a benefit for all members of your electric cooperative.

 “Right tree, Right place” plantings improve right-of-way management and save members money.

 Properly pruned and maintained trees increase reliability of your electric service.

 Better placement of trees can lower peak demands and reduce energy costs.

 Trees help absorb carbon dioxide.

 Targeted Trees selected exclusively by Holston Electric may be eligible to be replaced with a dogwood, flowering cherry, redbud or crepe myrtle.
 The quantity and selection of tree replacements is limited.
 All plant materials are true to name, accurately graded, and in a healthy growing condition when they are planted.
 Holston Electric Cooperative will not replace any trees provided through the "Tree Trade Alliance" due to death, failure to grow, or improper care.
-Holsotn Electric Cooperative does not make any warranty with respect to trees damaged due to normal or abnormal weather conditions, animals, vandalism, theft, lack of or excess moisture, or ther factors beyond our control.
+Holston Electric Cooperative does not make any warranty with respect to trees damaged due to normal or abnormal weather conditions, animals, vandalism, theft, lack of or excess moisture, or ther factors beyond our control.